3 steps for structuring a successful discovery sales call

 Taking this approach to close your discovery process encourages people to be open about where they expect the call to go.

-• Disqualify leads that likely won’t covert
+• Disqualify leads that likely will remain unconverted

 • Correctly forecast whether a sales opportunity would close